jaspector

 Monday through Wednesday, 9:00 a.m. - 5:00 p.m. (confirm current hours with the office, as the county is small and staffing may vary).

-Typical inspection sequence: Typical sequence for new residential construction: Foundation/footing (before concrete pour); underground utilities (plumbing, electrical before burial); rough framing; rough electrical, plumbing, and mechanical; insulation; drywall (confirm before covering); final exterior and grading; final inspection and certificate of occupancy.
+Typical sequence: Typical sequence for new residential construction: Foundation/footing (before concrete pour); underground utilities (plumbing, electrical before burial); rough framing; rough electrical, plumbing, and mechanical; insulation; drywall (confirm before covering); final exterior and grading; final inspection and certificate of occupancy.
 Confirm exact required sequence with the building inspector at time of permit issuance.

-Do I need a building permit in unincorporated Daggett County, UT?
+01 Do I need a building permit in unincorporated Daggett County, UT?

 Per Daggett County Code Section 8-3-4, a building permit is required before constructing, altering, repairing, improving, removing, or demolishing any building or structure, or commencing setup of a mobile home.

-How much does a building permit cost in unincorporated Daggett County, UT?
+02 How much does a building permit cost in unincorporated Daggett County, UT?

+Building permit fees in unincorporated Daggett County, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Calculated on project valuation per county construction valuation schedule.
 Specific fee schedule table not located on public-facing pages; contact Planning and Zoning Office for current fee calculations..

-How do I apply for a building permit in unincorporated Daggett County, UT?
+03 How do I apply for a building permit in unincorporated Daggett County, UT?

-1. Confirm the parcel is within unincorporated Daggett County (not inside Manila or Dutch John town limits).
+To apply for a building permit in unincorporated Daggett County, UT, follow these steps: 1.
+Confirm the parcel is within unincorporated Daggett County (not inside Manila or Dutch John town limits).
 2. Obtain the parcel/assessor number from county tax records or property records.
 3. Contact the Planning and Zoning Office at 435-784-3222 ext.
 230 to verify zoning compliance and obtain application materials.
 4. Prepare required documents: completed residential or commercial building permit application, site plan showing property lines and proposed structure placement, construction plans drawn to scale, and water/sewer connection or wastewater permit verification form signed by the appropriate provider (mandatory for permit approval).
 5. For residential: submit completed packet in person or by mail and pay non-refundable deposit ($600 for dwelling; $200 for accessory building).
 6. For commercial: prepare three (3) sets of plans sized 24x36, drawn to scale, with at least one wet-stamped by a Utah-licensed architect and engineer.
 Obtain Fire Chief stamp on all plan sets before submission.
 7. Await plan review and building inspector review.
 The building inspector will contact the applicant if corrections or additional information is needed.
 8. Pay the remaining balance of permit fees after review approval.
 9. Receive the issued permit.
 Post it visibly on the job site and keep approved plans on site for all inspections.

-How long does it take to get a building permit in unincorporated Daggett County, UT?
+04 How long does it take to get a building permit in unincorporated Daggett County, UT?

-What work is exempt from building permits in unincorporated Daggett County, UT?
+05 What work is exempt from building permits in unincorporated Daggett County, UT?

-How do I schedule a building inspection in unincorporated Daggett County, UT?
+06 How do I schedule a building inspection in unincorporated Daggett County, UT?

-Inspections can be scheduled via: Building Inspector: 435-784-3218, Planning and Zoning Office: 435-784-3222 ext.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Daggett County, UT via: Building Inspector: 435-784-3218, Planning and Zoning Office: 435-784-3222 ext.
 230. Contact the building inspector at least 24 hours in advance..